feliciajacobsen/FYS-STK4155/README.md

 * Ordinary least squares,
 * Ridge regression,
 * Lasso regression.

 As well as resampling methods applied on the methods above such as cross validation and bootstrap.

+These methods will also be applied onto real terrain data.

 ###### Project 2
 In the making.